-• Execution, Delivery & Process Management
+Execution, Delivery & Process Management

-- Data input error or failure in timeliness in the management of clients transactions or claims and orders processing - Failure in the internal control activity and risk related to the data quality of information stored in IT system - Clients, Products & Business Practices - Regulatory and legal compliance : Risks related to regulations on AML/CFT, IDD, Sustainable Finance and Outsourcing.
+- Data input error or failure in timeliness in the management of clients transactions or claims and orders processing - Failure in the internal control activity and risk related to the data quality of information stored in IT system - Clients, Products & Business Practices - Regulatory and legal compliance: Risks related to regulations on AML/CFT, IDD, Sustainable Finance, Data Protection and Outsourcing.

 In the operational risk mapping, each identified risk is accompanied by a set of elements aimed at addressing it for risk reduction.
 These elements collectively form the system designed to mitigate the risk.
 A score is assigned to each element based on its effectiveness and implementation.
 The overall risk rating is expected to decrease once all these elements are fully implemented.
+It should also be noted that operational risks may relate to the scope of the Main Establishment and/or the French Branch and/or the Belgian Branch, depending on the processes and activities to which they apply.

-At least the risks rated as "high risk" or "extreme risk" are subject to specific monitoring to ensure that mitigation actions are duly implemented in accordance with the company's risk appetite.
+At least the risks rated as "high risk" or "very high risk" are subject to specific monitoring to ensure that mitigation actions are duly implemented in accordance with the company's risk appetite.
 For each of them, an action plan is defined and followed on an ongoing basis to ensure that the required mitigation actions are duly implemented.
 Once implemented, the risk (including the elements aimed at addressing it) is reassessed to identify the actual net risk exposure and the adequacy of the related control environment to keep the risk within the boundaries set by the company.